-About the PRCA Circuit System
+About the RAM National Circuit Finals Rodeo

 The Wrangler National Finals Rodeo is the premier event in rodeo, and contestants who make it there often get the majority of rodeo headlines.
 Yet there are many top cowboys who never make it to Las Vegas.
 The reasons are as varied as the contestants, but for most, the responsibilities of home, jobs or businesses keep them tied to a specific geographic location.

-In other words, not everyone can, or wants to, travel thousands of miles each year for a chance at a gold buckle at the Wrangler NFR, but rodeo is still in the their blood and they are driven to compete professionally.
+In other words, not everyone can, or wants to, travel thousands of miles each year for a chance at a gold buckle at the Wrangler NFR, but rodeo is still in their blood and they are driven to compete professionally.
 These contestants make up the majority of the Professional Rodeo Cowboys Association membership.

 ENTER THE RAM NATIONAL CIRCUIT FINALS RODEO (RAM NCFR).